slittorin/home-assistant-setup/README.md

 # Home Assistant - Installation

-## Prequisities
+## Governing principles

 - We want a clean and module-based installation.
-  - Store under `/srv`.
+  - Store all config/data under `/srv`.
-  - Utilize Bind mounts in docker to store data outside the containers.
+  - Utilize docker:
-- We utilize official docker images only.
+    - Official docker images onlsudo docky.
+    - With volumes for data/config, and only where required bind-mounts.
+    - Use `docker cp`, `docker save` or similar to copy/backup data.
-- We utilize MariaDB as main database-engine.
+- MariaDB as main database-engine.
-- We utilize InfluxDB as history database-engine.
+- InfluxDB as history database-engine.
+- Grafana as data visualization-engine.
 - Setup a RPI instance with [Raspberry PI install](https://github.com/slittorin/raspberrypi-install/).
   - Preferably it shall have an SSD disk to not degrade/destroy SD card.
   - For now we have all on the same RPI, we may need move InfluxDB and/or Grafana later.
+- If not otherwise stated, the user `pi` performs all actions.

+## Preparation

+1. Under `/srv`:
+   - Create the file `.env`.
+   - Create the file `/srv/docker-compose.yml` with the following content:
+     ```
+     version: '3'

+     services:

+     volumes:
+     ```

 ## Installation for MariaDB

 1. Check versions of available docker images for MariaDB at [Docker - MariaDB](https://hub.docker.com/_/mariadb).
    - If you do not want the latest version, copy the version number.
+   - At time of writing the latest version is 10.6 (isolated with `sudo docker image inspect mariadb`).
 2. Create the directory `/srv/ha-db`, and the following sub-directories:
-   - `var/lib/mysql` - To access the data (/var/lib/mysql).
    - `var/run/mysqld` - To be able to use sockets (mysqld.sock) that is faster and takes less resources than TCP.
-3. Create the following file `/srv/.env` with the following content:
+3. For the following file `/srv/.env` add the following content:
 ```
 HA_DB_HOSTNAME=localhost
 HA_DB_ROOT_PASSWORD=[not shown here]